Quantum complexity and localization in random and time-periodic unitary circuits: Background

-\textit{Model.---} We consider discrete time evolution of two classes of one-dimensional quantum circuit models with $N$ qubits --- Random unitary circuits (RUCs) and Floquet unitary circuits (FUCs).
-For each time step, there is a unitary evolution operator $U_t =U(t;t-1)$, under which a pure state evolves as $|\psi(t)\rangle = U_t |\psi(t-1)\rangle$.
-The unitary evolution $U_t$ is taken to be local unitary gates which are arranged in a bricklayer pattern:
+In RUCs, for each discrete time step $t =1,2,\ldots,$ there is a unitary evolution operator $U_t =U(t;t-1)$ under which a pure state evolves as $|\psi_t\rangle = U_t |\psi_{t-1}\rangle$.
+We take $U_t$ to be a product of local two-qubit gates arranged in a bricklayer pattern (see Fig.~\ref{fig:C_RUC}, left).
+Explicitly,

-where $\mathcal{U}_{(x,x+1),\tau}$ is the gate on link $(x,x+1)$ at time step $\tau$.
-In random unitary circuits, the local unitary gates $\mathcal{U}_{x,t}$ are \textit{Haar-random} unitary gates.
-We note that even the minimal brickwork circuit above possesses one basic structure, which is the spatial locality of the interaction, which is natural in quantum information and as toy models for black holes\,\cite{patrick_hayden_black_2007,yasuhiro_sekino_fast_2008,lashkari_towards_2013,shenker_stringy_2015}.
-The quantum circuit complexity of such system is shown to grow linearly, before saturating when the number of applied gates reaches threshold that grows exponentially with the number of qubits\,\cite{haferkamp_linear_2022}.
-Furthermore, the scrambling dynamics exhibits similarities to the large-N or semiclassical case, but wavefront broadens diffusively\,\cite{PRXQuantum.5.010201}.
-We further introduce \textit{nonunitary} dynamics by puncturing the unitary circuit with local randomized single-qubit measurements.
-Measurements are done on a fraction $p$ of all sites.
-Under the measurement, the wave function transforms as
+where $\mathcal{U}_{x,\tau}$ is the gate acting on qubit pair $x$ at time step $\tau$.
+Each local unitary gates $\mathcal{U}_{x,t}$ is an independent \textit{Haar-random} unitary drawn from $\mathsf{U}(4)$.
+Even the minimal brickwork circuit described above retains essential feature of spatial locality of the interaction, which is natural in quantum information and relevant for toy models of black holes\,\cite{patrick_hayden_black_2007,yasuhiro_sekino_fast_2008,lashkari_towards_2013,shenker_stringy_2015}.
+The quantum circuit complexity of such system grows linearly with time before saturating.
+The saturation occurs when the number of applied gates reaches a threshold that scales exponentially with the number of qubits\,\cite{haferkamp_linear_2022}.
+Moreover, their scrambling dynamics resemble those in large-$N$ or semiclassical systems, but the growth of the OTOC exhibits a diffusively broadened wavefront i.e. the crossover region of the ballistically expanding operator growth\,\cite{PRXQuantum.5.010201}.

+In addition to purely unitary evolution, it is common in studies of RUCs to incorporate nonunitary dynamics by introducing local projective or generalized measurements at random spacetime locations.
+Such hybrid models generate new sets of questions and give rise to phenomena with no traditional analog, such as emergent dynamical phases in quantum systems that are continuously monitored by an external observer.
+We implement this by ``puncturing'' the brickwork circuit with randomized single-qubit measurements, performed on a fraction $p$ of all sites.
+Upon a measurement, the wave function transforms as